Back to blog

 • enough preparation time before rollout

-What teachers should prepare for now
+What teachers can prepare now

 1. reviewing units that can be grouped into stronger instructional blocks